airbnb/lottie-web/README.md

 - Select Destination Folder
 - Click Render
 - look for the exported json file (if you had images or AI layers on your animation, there will be an images folder with the exported files)

+#### Settings:
+**segments:** export animation in segments.
+If you have a main comp with more than one layer you can export the animation in parts so you won't load all at once.
+The exporter will segment your main comp considering where a layer starts in time.<br/>
+**snapshot:** take an svg snapshot of the animation to use as poster.
+After you render your animation, you can take a snapshot of any frame in the animation and save it to your disk.
+I recommend to pass the svg through an svg optimizer like https://jakearchibald.github.io/svgomg/ and play aroud with their settings.<br/>

 ### HTML
 - get the bodymovin.js file from the build/player/ folder for the latest build